Roc Toolkit internal modules

 197 //! the task execution, if the task asked to pause or continue, then cancellation

-198 //! request is fulfilled and the task is cancelled; otherwise cancellation request
+198 //! request is fulfilled and the task is canceled; otherwise cancellation request

 199 //! is ignored and the task is completed normally.